MyCustomsInfo® US Pricing

 That means approximately six weeks of entries filed between April 6 and mid-May 2026 may have been assessed Section 232 duty on goods that now qualify at 0%.
 If your entries include HTS codes under Note 16(c) and the goods do not contain aluminum, steel, or copper, you may be eligible for a Post-Summary Correction (PSC).

-PSC window: 314 days from entry summary.
+PSC window: 300 days from date of entry.
 Act before the window closes.

 The licensed US customs broker handles every regulated filing.
 MyCustomsInfo® prepares the data.
 Broker reviews and files.
 The §1641 line we will not cross.